Non-equilibrium universality in the dynamics of dissipative cold atomic gases: Abstract

 \section{Abstract}

-The directed percolation universality class possibly represents the simplest instance of a genuine non-equilibrium phase transition from an absorbing state to a fluctuating active phase.
-It is often thought to be as fundamental as the Ising universality class is for equilibrium.
-However, despite being known for several decades, it has been challenging to find experimental systems that manifest this transition.
-Here we show theoretically that signatures of the directed percolation universality class emerge in ensembles of strongly interacting Rydberg atoms.
-We demonstrate that even mesoscopic ensembles --- which are currently studied experimentally --- are sufficient to observe traces of this non-equilibrium phase transition in one, two and three dimensions.
+The theory of continuous phase transitions predicts the universal collective properties of a physical system near a critical point, which for instance manifest in characteristic power-law behaviours of physical observables.
+The well-established concept at or near equilibrium, universality, can also characterize the physics of systems out of equilibrium.
+The most fundamental instance of a genuine non-equilibrium phase transition is the directed percolation universality class, where a system switches from an absorbing inactive to a fluctuating active phase.
+Despite being known for several decades it has been challenging to find experimental systems that manifest this transition.
+Here we show theoretically that signatures of the directed percolation universality class can be observed in an atomic system with long range interactions.
+Moreover, we demonstrate that even mesoscopic ensembles --- which are currently studied experimentally --- are sufficient to observe traces of this non-equilibrium phase transition in one, two and three dimensions.